Decolonising Manchester's papyri collection

 The presence of a Greek papyrus collection established Manchester among the leading places in which Classical and Biblical manuscripts have been discovered, deciphered and published.

-As part of that tradition, our University - the School of Arts, Languages and Cultures, in particular, in partnership with the John Rylands Research Institute - gives students the opportunity to learn and practice papyrology.
+As part of that tradition, our University - the School of Arts, Languages and Cultures, in particular, in partnership with the John Rylands Research Institute and Library - gives students the opportunity to learn and practice papyrology.

 This is a discipline (with a funky name) that has unlocked authors and works which until a century ago were thought to be forever lost and has given invaluable insights into the real lives of people living in antiquity through their everyday writings.
 It has also contributed to the appreciation of ancient Christianity (and other religions) as diversified and complex systems.